briandfoy/briandfoy.github.io/_posts/2020-11-28-neil-degrasse-tyson-is-not-a-scientist.md

 However, putting all this in the balance, Tyson's claim is very, very weak to the point he shouldn't be saying anything.
 That's a generous assessment, especially considering he's positioned himself as America's scientific conscience.

 He can like the painting all he wants, and he can talk about how much he likes the painting all he wants.
 But, he can't make up facts.
 And, beyond that, if he loves the paintings based on that fiction he's created, does he love the painting or does he love the story?
 Many people conflate their affinity for a painting's story over its material, organic existence.
 The art world is full of stories of frauds and counterfeits that make copies that convince experts.
-Why aren't those as valuable as the orignal?
+Why aren't those as valuable as the original?

 If you love the art, you shouldn't care who created the exact replica of what you love.
 Read more about that in Robert Wittman's book [Priceless](https://amzn.to/3pphLcG) and the history of the importance of provenance.
 Witness the saga of the First Nations artist Morrisseau and the Maslak-McLeod Gallery, or the saga of a parent possibly passing off work as their kid's in [My Kid Could Paint that](https://www.imdb.com/title/tt0912592/), or even Orson Welles's [F is for Fake](https://www.criterion.com/films/908-f-for-fake).
 All of these point to the same underlying trend: we care more about the story than the actual object.
 Art is good if it has a good story, but sometimes the story is bullshit.